docs

 Add a provider

-Providers live server-side; API keys are stored in the database and never reach the browser.
-Add one under Providers → Add provider, or seed a llama-server provider from the CLI:
+Providers live server-side; API keys are stored in PostgreSQL and never reach the browser.
+Add one under Providers → Add provider.
+Supported paths include llama-server, OpenAI-compatible APIs, and ChatGPT via Codex.

-# uses DEV_LLAMA_SERVER / DEV_LLAMA_KEY from your env
+# source checkout helper; uses DEV_LLAMA_SERVER / DEV_LLAMA_KEY

 bun src/tasks/seed-provider.ts --user you@example.com